YoonhyungLee94/SSFCVAE/README.md

 ln -s path_to_dataset Dataset
 ln -s path_to_bigvgan_repo bigvgan

-# prepreocess the dataset preparing for the spectrograms and self-supervised features
+# Preprocess the dataset preparing for the spectrograms and self-supervised features
 python preprocessing.py
 ```